gravitational/teleport/README.md

 ### Managing dependencies

-The [Go modules](https://blog.golang.org/using-go-modules) manage all dependencies.
+All dependencies are managed using [Go modules](https://blog.golang.org/using-go-modules).
 Here are the instructions for some common tasks:

 #### Add a new dependency